 The next important factor that, in the long term, affects chances of attaining tertiary education in Finland is father's education.
-While in the 1950s its impact was not yet important, already in the 1960s children of fathers with the highest level of educational attainment had nearly three times higher chances of achieving tertiary education as compared to children whose fathers had the lowest qualifications.
-Since the 1980s the effect of father's education began to overshadow the effect of mother's education and it became the most important factor of family background for attaining tertiary education.
-At present, chances of children that come from families which benefit from this factor are still more than two times higher.
+While in the 1950s its impact was not yet important, already in the 1960s children of fathers with the highest level of educational attainment had two and half times higher chances of achieving tertiary education as compared to children whose fathers had the lowest qualifications.
+Since the 1980s the effect of father's education began to even up the effect of mother's education.
+At present, chances of children that come from families which benefit from this factor are almost two times higher.